fmedlin/camper/README.md

 Intent Builder
 ==============
-Some useful builders and utilities, because...
-Android Intents!
+Some useful builders and utilities.

 Install
 -------